anderspetersson/django-bigbrother/README.md

 ## Configuration

-Bigbrother ships with a few modules, currently all modules are enabled by default.
-If you want to remove a module, use the  `BIGBROTHER_MODULES` setting:
+Bigbrother ships with a few modules.
+If you want to remove a or add a module, use the  `BIGBROTHER_MODULES` setting:

 		BIGBROTHER_MODULES = (
+			# Default Modules:
 	    	'bigbrother.core.UserCount',
 	    	'bigbrother.core.NewUsersTodayCount',
 	    	'bigbrother.core.FreeRamCount',
 	    	'bigbrother.core.FreeDiskCount',

+	    	# Modules not enabled by default:
+	    	'bigbrother.core.SwapUsage',
 		)

 ## Extending Bigbrother